lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

      else:
        mu = H(BytesToBits(tr) || M', 64)
 ~~~
-{: #fig-externalmu-ml-dsa-internal title="Internal steps of ExternalMu-ML-DSA"}
+{: #fig-externalmu-ml-dsa-internal title="The operations for signing mu"}

-ExternalMu-ML-DSA requires the public key, or its prehash, as input to
-the `Prehash()` function.
-This assumes the signer generating the
+External Mu mode of ML-DSA has the following advantage and disadvantages.

+The main advantage is that External Mu mode is simply an alternate API for
+`ML-DSA.Sign()` rather than a separate algorithm.
+In other words, given an ML-DSA signature, it is indistiguishable
+whether it was generated by the regular "one-shot" `ML-DSA.Sign()` API
+or the two-step `ComputeMu()` and `SignMu()` API.
+There is no need to specify an External Mu `Verify()` routine because
+this is identical to the original `ML-DSA.Verify()`.
+This makes External Mu mode simply an internal optimization of the signer, and
+allows an ML-DSA key to sometimes be used with the "one-shot" `Sign()`
+API and sometimes the External Mu API without any of the interoperability
+or security concens that come with HashML-DSA and allows an ML-DSA certificate
+to be freely used with "one-shot" or External Mu signing APIs.

+The main disadvantage of External Mu mode are that it requires the
-pre-hash is in possession of the public key before signing and is
+pre-hash routine to have access to the hash of the signer's public key,
-different from conventional pre-hashing which only requires the
-message and the hash function as input.
+which may not be available in some architectures, or the act of fetching it
+over the network may negate any performance improvements gained by pre-hashing.
+Failing to retreive the correct public key hash will result in signatures which
+cannot be verified.
+Also, External Mu does not allow for optimization of "multiple signature" schemes
+where the same message digest is signed by multiple public keys unless this
+pre-hashing is done at the application layer.
+And finally, `ComputeMu()` requires SHAKE256 which may not be available
+in the component performing the pre-hash, particularly during the early years
+of ML-DSA adoption.

+## Security Considerations of External Mu

 Security-wise, during the signing operation of pure (or "one-step")
 ML-DSA, the cryptographic module extracts the public key hash `tr` from
 the secret key object, and thus there is no possibility of mismatch
 between `tr` and `sk`.

-In ExternalMu-ML-DSA, the public key or its hash
+In External Mu mode, the public key or its hash
-needs to be provided to the `Prehash()` routine independently of the secret
+needs to be provided to the `ComupteMu()` routine independently of the secret
 key, and while the exact mechanism by which it is delivered will be
 implementation-specific, it does open a window for mismatches between
 `tr` and `sk`.
-First, this will produce a signature which will fail to
+It is believed that at worst this will produce a signature which will fail to
 verify under the intended public key since a compliant `Verify()` routine
 will independently compute `tr` from the public key.
-Implementors should pay careful
-attention to how the public key or its hash is delivered to the
-`ExternalMu-ML-DSA.Prehash()` routine, and from where they are sourcing
-this data.
+This is not believed to be a security concern since `mu` is never used directly
+within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}), but rather
+`mu` is further hashed with values unknown to an attacker on lines 7 and 15.
+Thus a signing oracle exposing `SignMu()` does not leak any bits of the secret
+key.

 # Acknowledgments
 {:numbered="false"}